Period Property Painters in Cirencester

 1. Assessment

-We inspect all surfaces: plaster type, paint condition, joinery condition, signs of moisture, and whether any features require specialist treatment.
+Your decorator inspects all surfaces: plaster type, paint condition, joinery condition, signs of moisture, and whether any features require specialist treatment.
 Listed buildings receive a more detailed survey.

 2. Product Selection